-To choose the Columbia benefits that are right for you and your family, use the glossary as a reference to understand basic benefits terminology.
+To choose the Columbia benefits that are right for you and your family, use the glossary as a reference to understand basic benefits and insurance terminology.

 Glossary by Alphabet